 “He would also throw chairs across the door, push tables, knock over things.
 And he had this almost, like a selfie booth type box and if he got really mad he would make people stand in there for a couple of minutes while he continued the class,” the former student continued.

 Jaszek is currently being held without bail for an arraignment at Worcester Superior Court tomorrow morning.
+There are lawyers like the drug crime defense lawyer and lawyers that deal with assault cases that can help.

 The incidents leading to Jaszek’s arrest allegedly occurred nine to 10 years ago at the former Julia Bancroft School.
 Auburn Police are continuing to investigate the case.
 Anyone with information or questions regarding this matter is asked to call the Auburn Police Department at 508-832-7777 or the District Attorney’s Children’s Advocacy Center at 508-792-0214.